Jaehoon-Sung/jaehoon-sung-mysql-masterbook/README.md

 COMING SOON!
 ```

 ## Part 1-3.
-Columns with constraints
+Columns with constraints : safe update & easy debug!

+We can actually set up constraints to make appropriate values come in our database.
+To achieve this goal, we can use many keywords introduced below.
+These keywords will help us set up some customized errors and find bugs more easily.
+Let's make a full use of them wisely!

 ### Create a new table with a `DEFAULT` value